 Take Action Now to Save a 10,000-Year-Old Ancient Village Site

-In July 2020, the Massachusetts Department of Transportation is planning to destroy an “incredibly rare” undisturbed ancient village site that was recently discovered in Northampton, Massachusetts – for a traffic roundabout.
+The Massachusetts Department of Transportation is planning to destroy an “extraordinarily rare” undisturbed ancient village site that was recently discovered in Northampton, Massachusetts for a traffic roundabout.

 The state’s archeological site report which details findings from two years of work there has been unlawfully withheld from the public – but we have obtained a copy from the MA Attorney General which you can download below.

 Photo: Discovery of an undisturbed village in Northampton from approximately 5,000 years before the Egyptians built the pyramids.

-Noted archeologist Dr. Richard Gramly (PhD Archeology, Harvard) reviewed the state’s report, which has not been made available to the public by the Massachusetts Historical Commission:
+Noted archeologist Dr. Richard Gramly (PhD Archeology, Harvard) reviewed the state’s report, which has still not been made available to the public by the Massachusetts Historical Commission:

 “Lands along New England’s Connecticut River harbor important vestiges of early settlements dating from the Glacial epoch.
 This earliest cultural phase is characterized by hunters who hunted caribou as well as gathered plants, fish, and small game.
 Their lifestyle came to an end 10,000-11,000 calendar years ago when essentially modern environmental conditions prevailed.